scala/scala3/docs/docs/reference/contextual-repr/import-implied.md

 These rules mean that library users can use `import repr` to access old-style implicits in Scala 3.0, and will be gently nudged and then forced to do so in later versions.
-Libraries can then switch to representation clauses once their user base has migrated.
+Libraries can then switch to `repr` clauses once their user base has migrated.